What is a GMO? Are GMOs safe or unhealthy? What sets non-GMO foods apart from organic foods?

 Tomatoes are often wrongly thought to be a common GMO.
 The truth is that there are currently no GMO tomatoes on the market.

 Unapproved GMO wheat was recently discovered in Oregon.
 This is not the first incidence of an unapproved GMO found in the commercial food supply: in 2006, unapproved GMO rice was detected in the commercial rice supply.
 This raises food safety and public health concerns.

-Most vegetable oil used in the US is produced from several crops, including the GM crops canola, corn, cotton, and soybeans.
+Most vegetable oil used in the US is produced from genetically modified canola, corn, cotton, and soybeans.
 Vegetable oil is sold directly to consumers as cooking oil, shortening, and margarine, and is also used in prepared foods.

 A common argument of GMO-supporters is that GMOs will help solve world hunger.
 While this may have been a goal initially (as with golden rice), it is clear that companies use GMOs primarily to increase profits (at the expense of small farmers and consumers).

 Only a few countries have given GMOs the big red X: Saudi Arabia has banned the growing of GMO foods and the importing of GMO wheat; Ireland has banned growing GMO crops; Sri Lanka and Thailand have banned the import of GMOs; growing and selling GMO foods is illegal in Algeria.

 It is up to you to vote with your wallet and choose organic, non-GMO foods.

 Zucchini is yet another common GMO crop, so be sure to purchase organic zucchini!